Create Web Application Firewall policies for Application Gateway

 You can make as many policies as you want.
 Once you create a policy, it must be associated to an Application Gateway to go into effect, but it can be associated with any combination of Application Gateways and listeners.

-If your Application Gateway has a policy applied, and then you apply a different policy to a listener on that Application Gateway, the listener's policy will take effect, but just for the listener(s) that they're assigned to.
+If your Application Gateway has an associated policy, and then you associated a different policy to a listener on that Application Gateway, the listener's policy will take effect, but just for the listener(s) that they're assigned to.
 The Application Gateway policy still applies to all other listeners that don't have a specific policy assigned to them.

 Once a Firewall Policy is associated to a WAF, there must always be a policy associated to that WAF.
 You may overwrite that policy, but disassociating a policy from the WAF entirely isn't supported.